tongJK/MAAT/README.md

 # MAAT
 the deception recongnition by image processing

+# For Public Ver.
+It's a sample result of this project for show what this project can do and interview how this project work and for interview my abilities, skill and experience.

+If you interested in this project, You can contact me.

 ## Required Files or Directories
 If File or Directory Not Found Error, Please check